BrandonMiyazaki/AzureContainerApps-Demo-Lab/README.md

-# Miyazaki Retail — Azure Container Apps Data Generator
+# Miyazaki Retail — Azure Container Apps Retail Example

 > **Disclaimer:** This repository is provided as-is for learning purposes and is not actively maintained.
 Dependencies, Azure services, and APIs may change over time.
 Use at your own discretion.

-A hands-on lab for building and deploying a multi-service retail application on **Azure Container Apps**, with a fully private, production-grade architecture.
+A hands-on lab for building and deploying a multi-service retail application on **Azure Container Apps**, with a fully private, architecture design.

 ## Architecture